BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### How You Could Do Harmony

-Another very noticeable way that you could vary the timbre or harmony would be to have matching sound-files in different modes/keys/instruments, etc. You could take a Track, duplicate it with exactly the same inputs, assign a corresponding soundfile of the same duration with a different harmony/timbre, then add another volume input to both, related to the new feature you want to code for.
-That way, the looping point and otherwise the volume will be the same for either track, but you would also hear a cross-fade in timbre between the two Tracks, or if you use a smaller min-peak-max, a sudden change in mode/harmony when you cross some threshold.
+Another very noticeable way that you could vary the timbre or harmony would be to have matching sound-files in different modes/keys/instruments, etc. You could take a Track, duplicate it with exactly the same inputs, assign a different, corresponding soundfile of the same duration with a contrasting harmony/timbre, then add another volume input to both, related to the new feature you want to code for.
+That way, the looping point and otherwise the volume will be the same for either track so the two will always be properly aligned, but you would also hear a cross-fade in timbre between the two Tracks, or if you use a smaller min-peak-max, a sudden change in mode/harmony when you cross some threshold.

+### Making More Use of the Tone.JS Library

+If you look up the documentation of Tone.JS, there are a bunch of filters and other effects that could be used to manipulate the sound in Resonance.
+I've only explored this a little bit, adding a low-pass filter when the TD moves towards the front of the brain (indicating sedation I think?), but adding more effects like this on individual tracks would be another way of distinguising the different Signals.

 ## Troubleshooting